mitranim/stylific/readme.md

   together.
 * Layouts are based on flexbox and don't use floats.

-This is written with [Sass](http://sass-lang.com).
-Sass is required to take full advantage of the library by using variables, extends, and other features.
+The library is written with [Sass](http://sass-lang.com).
+The best way to use it is by importing into your Sass.
+This lets you configure stylific with variables, use its mixins, derive styles with `@extend`, and so on.

 ## Installation